msupply-foundation/msupply_docs/content/docs/replenishment/suppliers.md

 In mSupply, a supplier is an entity that is sending stock to your store.

 <div class="omsupdate">
 At the moment, you are only able to view your supplier and their details.
-In the future, you will be able to create and edit your customers (provided you have the authorisation to do so!).
+In the future, you will be able to create and edit your suppliers (provided you have the authorisation to do so!).
 </div>

 ## Viewing Suppliers